faker-js/faker/docs/guide/usage.md

 ## Create complex objects

-Faker mostly generates vales for primitives.
+Faker mostly generates values for primitives.
-This is because in the real world most object schemas simply look way too different.
+This is because in the real world, most object schemas simply look very different.
-So if you want to create an object you most likely need to write a factory function for it.
+So, if you want to create an object, you most likely need to write a factory function for it.

-For our example, we use typescript to strongly type our model.
+For our example, we use TypeScript to strongly type our model.
 The models we will use are described below:

 ```ts